wallarm/product-documentation/docs/latest/api-policy-enforcement/setup.md

-# Policy Enforcement Setup
+# API Policy Enforcement Setup

 This article describes how to enable and cofigure your API protection based on your [uploaded API specification](overview.md).

-## Step 1: Set upload parameters
+## Step 1: Set specfication upload parameters

-1. Navigate to the **API Specifications** section and click **Upload specification**.
+1. Navigate to the **API Specifications** section in [US Cloud](https://us1.my.wallarm.com/api-specifications/) or [EU Cloud](https://my.wallarm.com/api-specifications/).
+1. Click **Upload specification**.
 1. At the **Specificaton upload**, select from where to upload: your local machine or URL.
 For URLs, via the header fields you can specify a token for authentication.
-1. If uploading from URL, deside on whether you need to **Regularly update the specification** (selected by default).
-This will update the specification every hour.
 1. Select a specification to upload.
 It must be in the OpenAPI 3.0 JSON or YAML format.
+1. If uploading from URL, decide on whether you need to **Regularly update the specification** (selected by default).
+This will update the specification every hour.
 1. Set specification name and add an optional description.

     ![Upload specification](../images/api-policies-enforcement/specificaton-upload.png)